Five Reasons to Put Solar on Your Roof

 This October, the world's population is expected to hit 7 billion people -- just barely staying ahead of the total number of Facebook profiles.
 Seriously, though, as our planet experiences rapid growth, unsustainable resource consumption, and a changing climate, World Population Day (July 11) is a good time to think about how global population affects health, economic inequity, and the environment.

-To learn more about World Population Day visit the Sierra Club Global Population and Environment Program
+To learn more about World Population Day visit the Sierra Club Global Population and Environment Program's website or sign up for their mailing list.

 Now, That's Just Grand!